andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ```
 //public static readonly string QnAMakerKey = "QnABot";
 ```
-and change that string to the name of your QnA project:
+Change that string to the name of your QnA project:
 (ie. it would match the name you used for your project here: https://www.qnamaker.ai/Home/MyServices)

 Now you're done!
 Run your QnA MAker and test it in your emulator!